inzk0518/tp/docs/DeveloperGuide.md

       Use case resumes at step 4

-#### Use case: Unassociate property client
+#### Use case: Unassociate property contact

 **Main Success Scenario:**

-1. User chooses to unassociate property to client
+1. User chooses to unassociate property to contact
-2. System requests property details and client details
+2. System requests property details and contact details
 3. User enters the required information
 4. System stores the required information
 5. System displays a success message